Nineafterten/real-tomatoes/README.md

-# real-tomatoes
+# resources-of-the-wild

-A tool to get more accurate Rotten Tomato scores between critics and users
+A Hyrule Compendium